mitchelldmiller/quick-mail-wp-plugin/readme.txt

 == Changelog ==

 = 4.0.6 =
-* Use cURL to check for an banned domain.
+* Use cURL to check for a banned domain.
+* Fixed bug converting international domain name to Punycode.
+* Updated design to improve testing.

 = 4.0.5 =
 * Added option to reject arbitrary domains.